 An analysis was performed to determine the potential for condensation within the roof materials of an enclosed ice skating rink as it was originally constructed in 1938.
-The building was located in New England.
-An elastomeric spray-applied membrane was applied to the exterior roof surface in 1987.
-The purpose of the analysis was to determine whether enough condensate was present to be absorbed by the insulation and wood deck to cause significant deterioration of the wood deck prior to the application of the roof membrane.
+An elastomeric membrane was spray-applied on the exterior roof surface in 1987.
+The purpose of the analysis was to determine whether enough condensation was present to be absorbed by the insulation and wood deck to cause significant deterioration of the wood deck prior to the application of the membrane in 1987.
+Repair recommendations were out of the scope of the work and were not provided.